FrankBau/wsp3dovm/README.md

 Decreasing values between 200 and 100 and a step size of -10 are used in this script.

-Since script execution will take several minutes, I often use Process Monitor from https://technet.microsoft.com/en-us/sysinternals for supervision of CPU and memory usage while those scripts are running.
+Since script execution will take several minutes, I often use Process Explorer from https://technet.microsoft.com/en-us/sysinternals for supervision of CPU and memory usage while those scripts are running.
 It shows memory usage of up to 6.7 GB and 100% use of 1 CPU core.

 Now extract the average shortest path approximation ratio for each value of yardstick.